1. Purpose, Scope, and Organization

 2.5.
 Office Network

-Internet access shall be provided to devices via wired ethernet and WPA2 wifi.
-Networking switches and routers shall be placed in a locked networking closet with only the security team having access.
+Internet access are provided to devices via wired ethernet and WPA2 wifi.
+Networking switches and routers are placed in a locked networking closet with only the security team having access.
 Hostragon executives and the security team may grant access to the networking closet to individuals on a case-by-case and as-needed basis.
-A network firewall that blocks all WAN-sourced traffic shall be put in place.
-WAN-accessible network services shall not be hosted within the office environment.
+A network firewall that blocks all WAN-sourced traffic are put in place.
+WAN-accessible network services not be hosted within the office environment.

 3. Personnel Identity and Access Management